dan2221/Grupper/README.md

 DESCRIPTION:

-* Grupper is a Tool created to facilite installing and uninstalling of mods for the game SorR.
+* Grupper is a Tool created to facilite installing and uninstalling of mods for the game SorRv5.
 You can manage your mods by an easy way.

 ![image](https://user-images.githubusercontent.com/36929636/173195818-204dea51-71d7-48ab-92ee-9dd4ee1677db.png)